crooks/satinv/README.md

 * Valid Hosts - In this context a host is valid if it has:
     * an IP address (ipv4 or ipv6)
     * a valid Red Hat subscription
-    * been seen within an acceptable period of time
+    * been seen within an acceptable period of time - 7 days default (config option: sat_valid_days)
 * CIDR groups - Groups created based on the subnet the host resides in

 ## Installation